 Avoid Foods High in Animal Protein

 Those with CKD may need to limit or avoid foods that will put a strain on the kidneys and also contribute to metabolic acidosis.
-This means going on a low-protein diet and avoiding animal protein.
-Eating less protein will help maintain kidney health.
-Foods high in protein include:
+This means going on a low-protein diet and limiting or avoiding animal protein.

 You can also get specific protein recommendations from your renal dietitian.